Villa Life in the Arcetri

 For a more sanctioned view of womanhood in this city of churches, the Baedeker directs us to wander down the street, beyond #27, where the street’s main historical interest can be found.
 There “rises the small church of Santa Lucia Magnoli,” known for “containing a relief by the Della Robbia above the door, and an Annunciation by Jac. del Sallaio (1st altar on the left)” (548).

 The wide reproduction of Della Robia images sustained the profitable marketing of religious iconography in the city.
 Loy’s response to the commodification of such idealizing processes surfaces in Burke’s observation that, “marveling at the number of certified ‘Della Robbia’ Madonnas being shipped to America, she studied the pecking order among the dealers.
 Such persons conducted business by seeking to ‘fasten their right to exist upon the battered figurines of the Catholic past’” (Burke 124, quoting “The colonial lady artist,” a section among the fragments of Loy’s unpublished prose narrative Esau Penfold).
 Alert to the circulation of religious iconography as commerce, in an early poem “The Prototype,” Loy implicates religion’s role in enforcing poverty.
 Just as the poem denounces the idealization of the Virgin Mary as a way to distract attention from social and material realities, Loy maps the religio-economics of womanhood, virginity, and motherhood that pervade other poems in her Italian poetic Baedeker (see Firenze is a woman).

 Returning to the Costa San Giorgio from Via dei Bardi, via Costa Scarpuccia

 Loy left her flat on Via Dei Bardi and returned home to Costa di San Giorgio the spring of 1915.
 Walking from her rented apartment on the Via dei Bardi back to her Costa di San Giorgio home, Loy might well stroll past the Santa Lucia Magnoli and its Della Robia (traveling eastward on Via dei Bardi), turning right shortly thereafter onto Costa Scarpuccia.
 She would pass a small shrine to Saint Francis of Assisi on the right and one to the Virgin Mary just before this turn.

-Should you want to trace Loy’s imaginary path, follow the Costa Scarpuccia up the hill, appreciating the shady trees lining the street.
+Should you want to trace Loy’s imaginary path, follow the Costa Scarpuccia up the hills, appreciating the shady trees lining the street.